brunorijsman/cascade-cpp/README.md

     make data

-The produce the data for specific set of experiments:
+To produce the data for specific set of experiments:

     # Choose one of these
     make data-papers